 Sadly, of the first 17 'kickoff' customer airlines, 13 are no longer in

-business, and 2 others are in bankruptcy.
+business, and 2 others have gone through

 Bill Allen, addressing the assembled group of customers and workers